I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 } UFS_RPMB_UNIT_DESCRIPTOR, *PUFS_RPMB_UNIT_DESCRIPTOR;
 ````

-## -struct-fields
+## Members

-### -field bLength

-Specifies the length, in bytes, of this descriptor.

-### -field bDescriptorIDN
+            `bDescriptorIDN`

             Specifies the type of the descriptor.
 This descriptor will have a value of <b>UFS_DESC_UNIT_IDN</b>.

-### -field bUnitIndex

-Specifies unit index

-### -field bLUEnable
+            `bLength`

+            Specifies the length, in bytes, of this descriptor.

+            `bLUEnable`

             Specifies if the logic unit number (LUN) is enabled.
 If <b>bLUEnable</b> is equal to 0x00, the logical unit is disabled.

-### -field bBootLUNID

-Specifies the boot LUN id.

-### -field bLUWriteProtect
+            `bLUQueueDepth`

+            Specifies the logical unit queue depth.
+Can be any value from 0x00 to 0xff.

+            `bLUWriteProtect`

             Specifies if the logical unit is write-protected.
 Contains one of the following values:

 <table>
 <tr>